danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * PdParty scenes
   * a folder that contains a _main.pd patch
   * portrait or landscape
+  * an optional browser icon named "thumb.png" or "thumb.jpg" and a min size of 55x55
   * an optional info json file named "info.json" with a dictionary & the following keys:
     * _author_
     * _description_